 Gusto FAQ

-Gusto payroll starts with a $39-a-month base fee, plus an additional $6 per employee paid per month.
+Gusto payroll starts with a $40-a-month base fee, plus an additional $6 per employee paid per month.
 If you're paying contractors only, you can skip the monthly base fee—Gusto's contractor plan costs $6 per contractor paid per month.

 How does Gusto compare to QuickBooks Payroll?

 QuickBooks Payroll and Gusto are two of the top payroll software providers for small businesses.
 Both brands have plenty to recommend them: they both automate payroll, include unlimited payroll runs, and automatically file your payroll taxes and end-of-year tax paperwork at no additional cost.
-Gusto and QuickBooks Payroll also offer multiple plans with additional HR features for bigger businesses—if you own a midsize business planning on growth, either pick is more scalable than a one-plan provider like OnPay or Patriot Payroll.

 To learn more about how Gusto compares to QuickBooks, check out our Gusto vs. QuickBooks Payroll piece.
 We give you a thorough breakdown of each brand’s pros and cons.